-Working Group on Protecting Human Rights While Countering Terrorism
+CTITF Working Group on Promoting and Protecting Human Rights and the Rule of Law while Countering Terrorism

 United Nations Global Counter-Terrorism Strategy: